microsoft/Windows-driver-samples/audio/sysvad/README.md

 In Microsoft Visual Studio, Click **File** \> **Open** \> **Project/Solution...** and navigate to the folder that contains the sample files (for example, *C:\Windows-driver-samples\audio\sysvad*).
 Double-click the *sysvad* solution file.

 In Visual Studio locate the Solution Explorer.
 (If this is not already open, choose **Solution Explorer** from the **View** menu.)
-In Solution Explorer, you can see one solution that has four projects.
+In Solution Explorer, you can see one solution that has eight projects.

 **2. Set the sample's configuration and platform**

-In Solution Explorer, right-click **Solution 'sysvad' (4 projects)**, and choose **Configuration Manager**.
-Make sure that the configuration and platform settings are the same for the four projects.
+In Solution Explorer, right-click **Solution 'sysvad' (8 projects)**, and choose **Configuration Manager**.
+Make sure that the configuration and platform settings are the same for the eight projects.
 By default, the configuration is set to **Debug**, and the platform is set to **Win32** for all the projects.
 If you make any configuration and/or platform changes for one project, you must make the same changes for the remaining three projects.

 **3. Build the sample using Visual Studio**